stuart-cls/quasar.codes/content/docs/_index.md

 listing = true
 +++

-To efficiently use Quasar, familirize yourself both with general Orange components and with Quasar specific componenets.
+To efficiently use Quasar, familiarize yourself both with general Orange components and with components specific to Quasar:

 Orange
 ======